madrilene/eleventy-excellent/src/docs/design-tokens.md

 Admittedly, I went a little bit crazy there with the new CSS color syntax stuff.

 In the [style guide](/styleguide/) you can see how everything turns out.

-Please note that adjustments in `viewports.json` only affect your utility classes and custom properties, but do not change the dimensions of your page.
-You can control this using the custom property `--wrapper-width`.